We recognise the importance of protecting your privacy and our policy is designed to assist you.

-This website is owned and operated by Techno Digital Limited, a company registered in England and Wales (company number 11457945) with its registered office at 25 Clarendon Road, Redhill, England, RH1 1QZ.
+This website is owned and operated by Techno Digital Limited, a company registered in England and Wales (company number 11457945) with its registered office at 4th Floor 18 St. Cross Street, London, England, EC1N 8UN.
 Techno Digital Limited is registered with the Financial Conduct Authority and is entered on the Financial Conduct Authority Register (registration number 813775).
 Techno Digital Limited is also licenced by the Information Commissioner’s Office, (registration number ZA440845).

 Techno Digital Limited is an appointed representative under Loan Mart Limited (company number 08254104) with its registered office at 20-22 Wenlock Road, London, England, N1 7GU.
 Loan Mart Limited is authorised and registered by the Financial Conduct Authority and is entered on the Financial Conduct Authority Register (registration number 734406).
 Loan Mart Limited is licenced by the Information Commissioner’s Office (registration number Z3371683).

 Contained within this statement and set out below are details of the type of personal data we may hold about you, our customer, how we obtain and process any personal data we may have and, most importantly, how we protect your privacy.
 This policy relates only to the personal data submitted or collected via this website.

 If you have any queries or concerns regarding how we use your personal data or any questions regarding any of the information provided in this statement, please contact our Data Protection Officer at email@example.com